Get premium pet insurance for both accidents and illnesses under a single policy.

 How does pet dental cover work?

 Even if you get the most comprehensive policy available from an insurer, it probably won’t include dental cover unless you’ve specifically asked for it.
-It can be worth doing so, as many cat and dog breeds are especially prone to certain dental conditions.
+This may be worth doing so, as many cat and dog breeds are especially prone to certain dental conditions.
+Ask your vet if you think it's a good idea for your pet.

 - Most policies will, by default, exclude dental procedures such as periodontitis treatments and tooth extractions.

-- Choosing to include dental illness cover will cost extra.
+- Choosing to include dental illness cover will usually cost extra.

 Even with a dental plan, your pet will still not be covered for all possible oral procedures.
 Instead, you will only be covered for the procedures or eventualities specifically listed in your policy.
 Typically these include the following: